vsavko/regex/README.md

 # regexWeb.c

-web version of the programm that is hosted on http://147.78.65.150/
+Web version of the programm that is hosted on http://147.78.65.150/